 #3.
 What do you think you’re doing well?

-Not only does this question serve as a platform for praise and due acknowledgement of your team’s hard work, but can be utilised using this question as a motivational cog.
+Not only does this question serve as a platform for praise and due acknowledgment of your team’s hard work, but it can be utilized using this question as a motivational cog.

 #4.
 What ideas might you have for yourself?